 Now that your appetite is satiated, are you ready for wine tasting?
 You may want to register in advance for a private wine blending session at Bennett Lane Winery, an unforgettable experience that includes a vineyard tour, sensory evaluation seminar, custom blending and cheese pairing.
 You’ll have fun blending, bottling, and even cork, foil and label your own bottle of Maximus Red Feasting Wine.
 Once you’re done, you can taste your own blend and other Bennett Lane wines, all paired with an assortment of cheese.
 This is an experience that simply can’t be missed for any self-proclaimed oenophile!

 Down the road a bit is Tamber Bey Vineyards, located on Sundance Ranch, a world-class equestrian facility.
-Tour the property and catch a glimpse of the performance horses in-action before enjoying a signature wine tasting flight and savory cookie pairing.
+Tour the property and catch a glimpse of the performance horses in action before enjoying a signature wine-tasting flight and savory cookie pairing.
 This should be enough to tide you over until a late lunch.
-Another hidden gem is Storybook Mountain Vineyards, a beautiful family-owned property just north of Calistoga.
-This winery features wine caves, sweeping vineyard views and fairytale charm.

 If you would rather tour the wineries of Calistoga and the Napa Valley with a guide, sign up for a private tour with Platypus Tours.
-Or if your are feeling adventurous, head to Calistoga Bikeshop for maps and some wheels to explore Calistoga on a bike.
+Or if you are feeling adventurous, head to Calistoga Bikeshop for maps and some wheels to explore Calistoga on a bike.

 After a light and refreshing lunch, wander through downtown Calistoga and check out Calistoga Wine Stop Be sure to stop in to browse through wine-inspired gifts at Blackbird of Calistoga and wine books and journals inside Copperfield’s Books.